Deseaus/MastersThesis/ReadMe.md

-# Computer-Assisted Translation at the Service of Translators
-## A Unified Methodology
+# Computer-Assisted Translation at the Service of Translators: A Unified Methodology

 ### Abstract